 Its simple graphical web based interface empowers web developers, administrators and resellers to effectively develop and manage their websites

 Not just for developers, even a non-professional and less technical people can easily create and manage websites and their hosting account

-With CPanel, you will have access to stats, disk usage and space, bandwidth usage, add, or remove email accounts, FTP accounts
+With CPanel, you will have access to stats, disk usage and space, bandwidth usage, add, or remove email accounts, MX Records, FTP accounts

-install different PHP mySql scripts, get access to your online Web Mail
+install different The File Manager, PHP mySql scripts, get access to your online Web Mail

 And more advanced functions, such as MIME types, cron jobs, OpenPGP keys, Apache handlers, addon domains and sub domains, password protected directories

 Cpanel is an easy to use interface for web maintenance.
 Even a user completely new to web hosting can easily manage their own website